Blockchain startup Propy plans first-ever auction of a real apartment as a collectible NFT – TechCrunch

 The Kiev property is owned by a USA-based entity, and when the auction completes, the new owner of the NFT becomes the owner of the entity and thus the property itself.
 This process is repeated every time the NFT attached to the property is resold.

 In an interview with me, Karayaneva said: “We were brainstorming and this appeared to be a natural development of our white paper of 2017.
-And in fact, many things we transact, real estate, via property, we are actually already kind of doing NF T’s, but with our unique smart contracts.
-But now the NFT concept provides a different approach, where a property can be transferred between two wallets, peer to peer.”
+And in fact, many things we transact, real estate, via property, we are actually already kind of doing NFTs, but with our unique smart contracts.
+But now the NFT concept provides a different approach, where a property can be transferred between two wallets, peer to peer.

 “Thus we do not need to change the name of the owner in the land registry.
 And this applies to many countries, as well as the United States.
-This model will work for the United States, and overall, there is this notion of buying real estate via LLC in the United States to preserve the privacy of the owner.”
+This model will work for the United States, and overall, there is this notion of buying real estate via LLC in the United States to preserve the privacy of the owner.

 Over the same call, Arrington added: “Coming at this from a crypto angle, we’ve seen what happens how DeFi gets plugged into credit markets.
-If I have an NFT or any DeFI asset I can then borrow against it, without a middleman.
+If I have an NFT or any DeFi asset I can then borrow against it, without a middleman.
 Right now, if I have a real piece of real estate, there is no way for me to borrow against it, without a middleman, because I have to go through a bank and get a mortgage or whatever.
-And it’s also the friction all of the costs in terms of speed and how long it takes.”
+And it’s also the friction, all of the costs in terms of speed and how long it takes.

 “If we can find a way to plug real estate and other real-world assets into DeFi, I think that the amount of credit that can be created around that is in the trillions, eventually.
 And so I think that has to happen.
 The questions around this are legal and regulatory… The legal stuff around this is tough, and so Propy has done a lot of work with that.
 But if they do, I think that the idea of an NFT representation of a real-world asset purely from the point of view of ease of trade and ease of access to credit markets is a big idea.”